 Please call Megan Thompson (303) 655-2225 or email firstname.lastname@example.org.
 The front desk customer service reps can also provide information to you

 Packet pickup will be on Tuesday and Wednesday, November 19 and 20, 5:30-7:30 p.m. at the Brighton Recreation Center.
 Packets WILL NOT contain your bib.
 Bibs will be available race day from 7 a.m.-8:29 a.m.
 Your bib is also your chip!

 Routine HOA maintenance, like mowing and debris removal, is vital to the proper operation of the detention pond, and needs to be done on a frequent basis.
 Non-routine HOA maintenance, like slope stabilization and sediment removal, will probably be more on an annual basis.
 Every pond is different in the size, type and characteristics of the tributary area that contributes runoff to the pond, as well as the location of the pond within the development.
 A pond serving a large commercial district will likely require more maintenance than one serving an established neighborhood, and a pond in a prominent location in the development will require more frequent collection of trash.
 Maintenance considerations for a wet pond will need to focus on floating litter, scum and algal blooms, shoreline erosion, possible unpleasant odors and mosquitoes, as well as more difficult sediment removal.
 Maintenance considerations for a dry pond will concentrate more on mowing to control the vegetation and frequent removal of the trash, debris and clippings that may clog the outlet/trash rack.
 Maintenance will always be needed; if maintenance is not done, or not done frequently enough, or properly, a false sense of security exists for the pond’s temporary storage abilities during a large storm event, and its pollutant removal abilities during a typical runoff event.
+Routine maintenance includes: